Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 #### Command Tracking without/with Actuator Limitations

-Let us analyze the simulation result with the block diagram above to investigate the technical challenges on windup.
+Let us analyze the simulation result with the block diagram above to investigate the technical challenges of windup.
 Two scenarios are compared here:  one “without saturation block” and one “with the saturation block”.
 The objective of this analysis is to evaluate the impact of its saturation block on the output performance.
 Assume a step command of 1 is generated as a reference at 0.2 seconds and the plant has a known input saturation limit defined as `Limit = 10`.

 ```{image} images/Output_sat_c.svg
     :align: center